 Games with toddlers can be as simple as throwing a ball into an empty box, retrieving matching objects from a tub of water, or racing cars down a ramp.
 Here are some more ideas:

 Games don’t need to be fancy or even come in a package.
 The most important part of the game is to learn how to take turns.
-Learning this important skills with a parent is much easier than trying to learn it with other toddlers.
+Learning this important skill with a parent is much easier than trying to learn it with other toddlers.
 So, play games at home, but remember to use “my turn” and “your turn” so that these concepts won’t be new when your little one needs to play with other toddlers.

 To find games for toddlers, click on the images below:

 (Disclosure: I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means to earn fees by linking to Amazon.com and affiliated sites.)